Abandoned & Little-Known Airfields:

 Charleston Navy Yard Field (1st location), North Charleston, SC

-The Charleston Navy Yard Airfield, as depicted on the September 1935 V-237 U. S. Navy Aviation Chart (courtesy of Chris Kennedy).
+The Charleston Navy Yard Seaplane Base, as depicted on the January 1935 Savannah Sectional Chart.

 An aviation training school for pilots & mechanics was established